The 7 Deadly Estro-Sins: Bubbles

 Let’s spend a moment to get a clearer picture of the dangers of certain bubbles because not all bubbles are bad.
 Old fashioned Castile soap will bubble and lather nicely and is a safe product for use on your body.
 You may know Castile soap as the type your grandma used in her home to keep everyone and everything clean.

-Products that bubble excessively, like bubble bath are usually made with ethoxylated surfactants like SLS/SLES and represent the potentially dangerous type of bubbles due to their estrogenic effect.
+Products that bubble excessively, like bubble bath are usually made with surfactants that represent the potentially dangerous type of bubbles due to their estrogenic effect.
 To help you understand more clearly what type of bubbles are safe and which ones are not, one needs to understand the difference between good and bad bubbles.

 Science of Bubbles

 The best way to distinguish good bubbles from bad ones is actually pretty simple but it does require a mini science lesson.
 Safe bubbles are short lived due to the high surface tension of water and instability of their bubble structure.
 In other words, they form and they pop.
 Ethoxylated surfactants significantly reduce the surface tension of water which allows for the creation of a stable, longer lasting bubble.
 You know the kind of micro-bubbles that turn into excessive foam which seem to unnaturally last foever!

 Now you can easily recognize the bad type of bubbles because they create mountains of foamy bubbles that go on and on.
 Anyone who has added bubble bath to a jetted bathtub can attest to this fact!

 The 'Green Washing' Game